harryf/comedy/docs/_shows/20191209_Kontiki_9_Dec_2019__German_Set.md

 >
 > 10,000 hours is a lot of fucking.
 >
-> So if I were to sum it all up,
+> So if I summed it all up,
 >
-> maybe I'm at 5,000 hours,
+> I'm at 5,000 hours,
 >
 > if masturbation counts.
 >
-> But I have...
+> But if you fuck 24 hours a day,
 >
-> So if you get 24 hours a day for a whole year,
+> for a whole year,
 >
 > you're only at 8,000 hours.
 >
-> I've calculated that.
+> I calculated that too.
 >
 > Or if you live 70 years,
 >
-> you have to click 10 times a day.
+> you have to fuck 10 times a day.
 >
-> From the day you were born,
+> From the day you were born
 >
 > to the day you die.
 >
 > And I don't know what's worse,
 >
-> the thought of little babies that fuck,
+> the thought of little babies fucking
 >
-> or the idea of having sex with old people.
+> or the idea of having sex with old people
 >
-> On the day they die.
+> on the day they die.
 >
-> But it's too dark for us.
+> I think it's too dark, it's too dark.
 >
-> It's too dark.
->
 > Yes, but...
 >
-> Actually,
+> Actually, the reason why
 >
-> the reason why I've had so little sex lately,
+> I've had so little sex lately
 >
-> is that,
+> is because I was dumped
 >
-> in the end,
->
-> I was dumped by my first Swiss girlfriend.
+> by my first Swiss girlfriend.
 >
 > Thank you, thank you.
 >